 Landscape photography rough guide

-Here are a few thoughts on what landscape photography is, what it tries to be and what landscape photographers attempt to create.
+Here are a few thoughts on what landscape photography is, what it tries to be and what landscape photographers try to create.

-What words come to mind when you hear the word ‘Landscape’?
+What words come to mind when you hear the word ‘Landscape photography’?

 Scenery, nature, wilderness, vista, horizon, foreground, sky, natural light… if they are anything like my list, then you must be pretty cool!
 Yes landscape is all about capturing the scenery presented to us in the great outdoors.
 But is it as simple as going outside and pressing the button?
 No, but you might be lucky.
 Landscape photography requires careful planning, plenty of travel, knowledge of weather systems, knowledge of nature and knowledge of photography.